avlweb/collectionviewer/README.md

-# EncycloViewer
+# CollectionViewer

-## Carry offline your own data with you !
+## Carry offline your collection with you !

 ## Description

-Simple application to manage your own data which could be data about flags, butterflies, birds, plants, cars, trees,... .
-Anything you want.
+Simple application to manage your collection of ... what you want.

-For instance, I like to go for walks and often I see butterflies but I can't find their names.
-With this application, I always have with me photos of butterflies and I can easily find the one I am looking thanks to the search criteria.
+For instance, you have a collection of Pokemon cards and you want to show it to your friends.
+With CollectionViewer, you can show it to us.
+You can also list all the cards you have and check those you are missing.
+This can be very convenient if you want to trade cards !

-A sample of database is provided with this application.
+A sample of collection is provided with this application.
 You have to create your own.

 ## System Requirements